Cloud Service >> Knowledgebase >> GPU >> NVIDIA H100 GPU Price 2025 Update with Availability Check

 NVIDIA H100 GPU Price 2025 Update with Availability Check

 We’re midway through 2025, and the AI hardware ecosystem is more competitive than ever.
-As businesses rush to deploy large language models (LLMs), generative AI, and complex computer vision pipelines, demand for high-end NVIDIA GPUs has surged dramatically.
+As enterprises deploy large language models (LLMs), generative AI, and advanced computer vision pipelines, demand for high-end NVIDIA GPUs has surged dramatically.

-The NVIDIA H100 GPU, part of the Hopper family, has been the go-to for training cutting-edge AI models—especially at enterprise scale.
-But with the arrival of newer chips like the H200 and rapid expansion in Cloud GPU hosting, two questions are top of mind for CTOs and AI leads:
+The NVIDIA H100 80GB GPU, built on the Hopper architecture, has become the go-to accelerator for cutting-edge AI and HPC workloads.
+But in 2025, with newer chips like the H200 entering the market and cloud GPU hosting expanding, CTOs and AI leaders are asking two key questions:

 1. Retail / OEM Pricing